FHA Cash-Out Refinance: A How-To Guide

 You don’t need to be currently paying off an FHA loan to apply for an FHA cash-out refinance.
-Unlike an FHA Streamline refinance, which requires less paperwork, you can apply for an FHA cash-out refinance even if you are currently paying off a conventional mortgage loan, one not insured by any government agency.
+You can apply for an FHA cash-out refinance even if you are currently paying off a conventional mortgage loan, one not insured by any government agency, or even if you own your home free and clear of mortgages and want to take out some of your equity.

 The FHA Cash-Out Refinance Process

 To qualify, you’ll need enough equity in your home, a high enough credit score and a steady enough monthly income stream to comfortably cover your debts, including your new monthly mortgage payment.

-When you’re ready to refinance, you’ll first apply with a mortgage lender who works with FHA loans.
+When you’re ready to refinance, you’ll first apply with a mortgage lender who offers FHA loans.
 Fortunately, nearly all mortgage lenders do this.
 The FHA only insures mortgages.
 The agency doesn’t originate them, which is why you’ll need the services of a private mortgage lender such as a bank, credit union or other financial institution.